deployKF/website/content/guides/local-quickstart.md

         brew install fzf
         ```

-!!! steps "Step 2 - Install ArgoCD"
+!!! step "Step 2 - Install ArgoCD"

     We will now install ArgoCD (and the deployKF ArgoCD Plugin) by running a script from the deployKF repo: